Se habla español

 In the late 1990s, the RMA realized that updated standards were required to differentiate actual “winter tires” from standard “all-season tires.”
 The new testing parameters included more winter traction-specific testing, including a snow spin test.

-Today, the Three Peak Mountain Snowflake on the side of a tire remains the best indicator that the tire has good levels of winter traction you would expect from a tire classified as a true “winter tire.”
+Today, the Three Peak Mountain Snowflake on the side of a tire remains the best indicator that it has the good winter traction you would expect from a tire classified as a true “winter tire.”

 While a few non-winter tires, like all-terrain light truck tires, pass the traction test and carry the Three Peak Mountain Snowflake symbol, most tires with this symbol are actual winter tires intended to be used only during the winter months.